From Just Surviving to Thriving in High School

 Attitudes Towards the Inclusion of College Students With Intellectual Disabilities

 In this American study, post-secondary students were surveyed about their attitudes about people with intellectual disabilities.
 Overall, positive attitudes were identified, although a range of perspectives was reported.

-Rates and Risk Factors of Psychiatric Disorders in Children With Autism Spectrum Disorders
+Rates and Risk Factors of Psychiatric Disorders in Children With Autism

 Research has found that individuals with autism are at risk of mental health issues.
 In addition to autism, the most common diagnoses reported in this study were anxiety disorders, oppositional disorders and attention disorder.